Pshy0/pshy_merge/DESIGN_CHOICES.md

 ./combine.py module1.lua -- debug_script.lua module2.lua
 ```

-As mentioned, this secondary ordering is often not necessary for scripts to work, but in may have an effect in the folowing scenarios:
+As mentioned, this secondary ordering is often not necessary for scripts to work, but in may have an effect in the following scenarios:
  - A feature is wrapping a function.
  It altering the behavior of that functions means it's preferable that it is included early.
  - A feature is causing an event to abort.